awolski/awolski.github.io/privacy.md

 ## How I share information

-I don't share your information with anyone.
+Your information is shared with the cloud provider, AWS, in secure virtual private cloud (VPC).
+I don't share your information with anyone else.

 ## Legal basis for processing personal information